 Please read through the information provided, and email the team at firstname.lastname@example.org if you have any questions or need further support.

-Research, Innovation and Enterprise manages four different internal funding streams, providing a range of opportunities suitable for projects at different stages of development.
+The University provides a range of internal funding opportunities suitable for research and knowledge exchange activity at different stages of development.

 Research, Innovation and Knowledge Exchange (RIKE) Awards